선형대수학

 Proof

-Using equation (1), which defines the dual map \(L^\ast\) via the canonical pairing, for any \(\upsilon\in W^\ast\),
+Using equation (1), which defines the dual map \(L^\ast\) via the canonical pairing, for any \(\upsilon\in W^\ast\) we have

-\[\upsilon\in L(U)^\perp\iff (L(u),\upsilon)=0\text{ for all $u\in U$}\iff (u, L^\ast(\upsilon))\text{ for all $u\in U$}\iff L^\ast(\upsilon)\in U^\perp\]holds.
+\[\upsilon\in L(U)^\perp\iff (L(u),\upsilon)=0\text{ for all $u\in U$}\iff (u, L^\ast(\upsilon))=0\text{ for all $u\in U$}\iff L^\ast(\upsilon)\in U^\perp\]

 Corollary 9 Let \(V,W\) be two \(\mathbb{K}\)-vector spaces, and let \(L:V\rightarrow W\) be a linear map and \(L^\ast:W^\ast\rightarrow V^\ast\) its dual.
-Then \((\im L)^\perp=\ker(L^\ast)\) holds.
+Then \((\im L)^\perp=\ker(L^\ast)\).

 Proof

 It suffices to take \(U=V\) in Proposition 8.
-From the non-degenerate condition of the canonical pairing \((-,-)\), we get \(U^\perp=\{0\}\), yielding the desired result.
+From the non-degeneracy of the canonical pairing \((-,-)\), we have \(U^\perp=\{0\}\), yielding the desired result.

 Proposition 10 Let \(V,W\) be two \(\mathbb{K}\)-vector spaces, and let \(L:V\rightarrow W\) be a linear map and \(L^\ast:W^\ast\rightarrow V^\ast\) its dual.
 For any subspace \(U\subseteq W^\ast\) and its orthogonal complement \(U^\perp\),